 4. Combine your household contents and liability insurance policies

-Most married couples will share the same household contents.
-There will then be no reason to maintain two household contents and liability insurance policies.
 Married couples have significant advantages over unmarried couples here, as contract termination will be arranged between the individual insurance companies and will not entail any fees.
 All you have to do is decide which policy you want to keep.
 Having just one household contents and liability insurance policy is not only cheaper but will save time when handling claims.
-With regard to household contents insurance, it’s also vital to update the sum insured so that the actual current value of your property is covered and to avoid any underinsurance in the event of a claim.

 5. Adjust your legal protection